naila050509/Project_Android/README.md

-# 03/11/2025:&emsp;
+# 03/11/2025:
-Turns out if "ProjectKelompok3Theme" try file -> invalidate caches.
+&emsp;Turns out if "ProjectKelompok3Theme" try file -> invalidate caches.
 If that doesn't do nothing then do file -> Sync Project with Gradle Files.
 If that doesn't work either then try to comment the "ProjectKelompok3Theme", then type it again.
 Do not do copy and paste, won't work at all.

 # 31/10/2025:&emsp;
 Tutorial cara menggunakan branch di github dan android studio: